What is Bridge for Software Development?

 There is no one type of person that gets accepted to Bridge, no one path, and no one way of writing code.
 Know that we're working as hard as possible to bring you as many cohorts as we can, raising the amount of people we can accept into our classes.

-Bridge will be open for Part One of our application process from February 12th - February 26th at 11:59pm.
-The Bridge team will look over every application we receive.
-Those who are selected for Part Two of the process will be contacted at the email you provided by Match 5th, and sent a short technical test with instructions to submit.
+Bridge will be open for Part One of our application process from May 14th - May 28th at 11:59pm.
+Those who are selected for Part Two of the process will be contacted at the email you provided by end of day June 4th, and sent a short technical test with instructions to submit.
 Once you receive the technical test you will be given one week (including the weekend) to hand it in for assessment by our instructors.
-All candidates who have been selected to join the next cohort will be contacted by March 26th.
-Class will commence on April 9th.
+All applicants, including candidates who have been selected to join the next cohort, will be contacted by June 25th.
+Class will commence on July 9th.

 Going into the Bridge program I was not sure what to expect.
 I thought I would be advancing my front-end web development skills, which I thoroughly did, but little did I know that I would have the opportunities to focus on back-end technologies as well.
 It has really opened my eyes to what I can accomplish in this field and has given me the motivation to do much more than I thought I could!
 The support and community that Bridge has created is truly incomparable.
 In every sense possible, Bridge has definitely exceeded my expectations.